YanjieZe/GMR/README.md

 We provide the script to use OptiTrack MoCap data for real-time streaming and retargeting.

-Usually you will have two computers, one is the server that installed with Motive (Desktop APP for OptiTrack) and the other is the client that installed with GMR.
+Usually you will have two computers, one is the server that installed with Motive (Desktop APP for OptiTrack) and the other is the client that installed with **GMR**.

 Find the server ip (the computer that installed with Motive) and client ip (your computer).
 Set the streaming as follows: